ShinyRice/citpass/README.md

 - Aims to be lean

-However, it differs from it, by
+However, citpass differs from it, by

 - Storing all passwords and relevant data associated to each in a single file